ccdale/docs/encryption/sp.md

 ## Substitution

-A table of bytes arranged such that an input byte is substituted for a different byte.
-This is called an S-Box.
+A lookup table that maps an input value to an output value.
+Often called an S-Box.

 ![S Box](../images/sbox.png)